undisbeliever/terrific-audio-driver/README.md

     * Sound effects cannot call subroutines.
     * The echo buffer and FIR Filter settings are set by the song.
 If a sound effect enables echo, it can have an inconsistent sound (depending on the songs echo and FIR settings).
-    * If both sound effect channels are occupied, new sound effects will be ignored.
+    * The default sound effect queue can only hold 1 sound effect.
-    * Only 1 sound effect can be played per frame.
+      This means only 1 sound effect can be played per frame.
       If the game requests two or more sound effects in a single frame, the one with the lowest index (as defined by the *Sound Effect Export Order*) will be prioritised.

 <!-- START RELEASE CUT -->